techidaily/site-facebook/source/_posts/bypassing-facebook-2fa-post-phone-loss.md

 ### 3\.
 Change Your Password

- There are many ways to[recover your Facebook account when you can’t log in](https://www.makeuseof.com/tag/recover-facebook-account-longer-log/) , but this is the simplest.
+ There are many ways to [recover your Facebook account when you can’t log in](https://www.makeuseof.com/tag/recover-facebook-account-longer-log/) , but this is the simplest.
 To access your Facebook account without your phone and despite its two-factor authentication, try changing your password.

  When asked for it, click the**Forgotten password?** tab instead and confirm your email address, so Facebook can send you a code to reset your password.